-Be aware that the v2 API has been completely rewritten from the v1 version with different objectives and different data formats & methods; v1 and v2 have very little in common beyond providing programmatic access to the data at weatherlink.com. v2 offers a more powerful and more comprehensive API than v1 and also, for the first time, provides access to all types of Davis station uploading data to weatherlink.com (data from EM and WLL stations was not accessible in the past with the v1 API).
+Be aware that the v2 API has been completely rewritten from the v1 version with different objectives and different data formats & methods; v1 and v2 have very little in common beyond both providing programmatic access to the data at weatherlink.com. v2 offers a more powerful and more comprehensive API than v1 and also, for the first time, provides access to all types of Davis station uploading data to weatherlink.com (data from EM and WLL stations was not accessible in the past with the v1 API).
 At the same time, v2 has a more focused approach and not all features from v1 are carried directly across to v2.
 For example, no historical/archive data is available in v2 unless the station has a Pro plan attached.
 And the real-time data is more focused on relaying the sensor readings that the station actually makes, but without storing a lot of summary min/max values for different periods – it is up to the programmer to maintain their own data store and calculate summary values as required.
 On this aspect Davis say: ‘The WeatherLink v2 API is intended and designed to serve as a raw data retrieval API and not as a data analytics API’.

 Weatherlink.com is now a very large data platform with around 100,000 active weather stations around the world uploading data several times an hour (some uploading every minute).
 There are also multiple types of Davis station, some uploading in very different data formats.
 Providing access to this huge volume of disparately-sourced data inevitably results in the v2 API being moderately complex.
 Security and authentication are also carefully managed.
 Using the v2 API is not too difficult but does present some coding challenges and is probably not a project for a novice programmer.

 The number of different Davis station types that can upload data to weatherlink.com is partly responsible for the sheer range of data types that the v2 API must be able to cater for.
 Here’s a short summary of the range of station types:

 The Davis weather station range continues to expand and now covers seven different types of device able to upload to weatherlink.com: Weatherlink Live; WeatherlinkIP; Weatherlink for Windows (WNAS); Vantage Connect; Enviromonitor (cellular);Enviromonitor (IP gateway) and Davis Airlink.
 Each of these devices has its own data upload characteristics but broadly they fall into 4 categories: